-- \blacksquare The rise of the novel is due to: - d the rise of the middle classes in western Europe. - Profound social and economic changes brought the novel into popular prominence.
+- The novel arose due to: - ✓ the rise of the middle classes in western Europe. - Profound social and economic changes brought the novel into popular prominence. - Advances into the technology of printing made written texts available to a growing population of readers. - The spread of poetry - ✤ wars